jamii/lein-gnome/README.md

 The first three are not filtered because many of the errors you can cause will not include the uuid of your extension.

+Expect to see lots of errors when starting `lein gnome log` since not all of the sources will exist on your machine.

 ## Gotchas

 As of Gnome Shell 3.8.2 if your group name (example.com) does not have at least one period in it your extension will not be recognised.